raganwald/braythwayt.com/_posts/2025-03-20-potsticker-engineer.md

 Thyme and Potsticker had to install the hardware first.
 For reasons driven mainly by the import/export logistics of that era, Thyme had arranged for the parts of the minicomputer to be shipped to the customer, and the customer was responsible for their own terminals.
 Thyme would buy the LaserWriters at retail.

 Potsticker went along with Thyme to rent a car, then they drove to a local authorized Apple dealer.
 The dealer sold PCs to small- and medium- sized businesses out of a featureless industrial park.
-### backing up
+### backing into trouble
 The manager was surprised to see two very young Canadians showing up in a rental car with a story about wanting to buy two extremely expensive and infrequently sold Apple LaserWriters.
 His surprise deepened when he stepped back into his office and called the phone number on Thyme's business card.
 His call did not go through: there was a message telling him it was an invalid number.

-He confronted them.
-"Boys," he demanded, "what's really going on here?"
+He confronted them. "*Boys*," he demanded, "*What's really going on here*?"
 Thyme denied that anything was going on.
+He said there was and don't take him for a fool.

-Polite chaos reigned until someone figured out that their business telephone system had been rigged to disallow direct dialling international calls.
-For those, you had to call a special extension first.
+Polite chaos reigned until someone figured out that their business telephone system had been rigged to disallow direct dialling international calls: You had to call a special extension first.
 The confusion about the phone number having been cleared up, they called the customer team together and arranged to have the printers delivered.

 The apologetic manager took them to a chain restaurant in the industrial park for pizza shooters, shrimp poppers, and extreme fajitas.
 As they laughed about the incident, the manager told them what made him extremely suspicious: "I saw you *back into your parking spot, like you wanted to be ready for an immediate getaway!*"